Skyroam Hotspot: don’t venture abroad without it!

 The Skyroam hotspot comes with a larger battery than the rental hotspots I had previously been using, and I found that it lasted more than twice as long as the two hours or so I used to get from the other hotspots.
 The Skyroam hotspot proved to be totally reliable for the whole duration of our trip, a significant improvement over previous hotspots I had rented, and that gave me invaluable peace of mind.

 We used it on the road, in the bus, on the cruise ship when in port or within range of cellular service, in brief … almost everywhere.
 We could take a photo of a great scene or an appetizing dish and send it out immediately to our family, our friends, our followers on Twitter, Facebook, Instagram, etc… We could respond immediately to alerts and notifications received from our home security system and cameras.
-We could make stock market transactions in real time as events unfolded or markets moved.
+We could make stock market transactions in real time and keep track of our Bitcoin Trader accounts as events unfolded or markets moved.

 In brief, we stayed “connected”, thanks to the innovative and reliable Skyroam hotspot.